 Learn from mistakes and all that jazz.

-That is why we are sharing the top e-commerce marketing automation mistakes to avoid.
+As marketing automation consultants we’ve seen the good, bad, and ugly.
+We are sharing the top e-commerce marketing automation mistakes to avoid.

 After reading this article, you are going to approach marketing automation with a fresh mindset of things to avoid.